Licensed Professional Engineers

 Licensed Professional Engineers are ethically bound to place the public interest above everything else.
 The licensing, experience, and commitment of a Licensed Professional Engineer is your best protection when selecting someone to perform a pre-purchase home or building inspection.
 For your protection, choose a Licensed Professional Engineer to perform your pre-purchase inspection.

-Heimer Engineering's engineers are licensed in New York, New Jersey, and/or Connecticut, and are members of the National Academy of Building Inspection Engineers (NABIE®).
+Heimer Engineering's Engineers are licensed in the State of New York.
+Some of the Engineers are members of the National Academy of Building Inspection Engineers (NABIE®).
 NABIE® is a national organization of Licensed Professional Engineers who specialize in home inspections and building inspections.
 NABIE® is a sub-group of the National Society of Professional Engineers (NSPE®).
 NSPE® is a national organization of Licensed Professional Engineers.
-Click here for more information on online license verification

 The following statement regarding home inspection and building inspection was issued by the New York State Board for Engineering and Land Surveying: